wp-plugins/nksnow/readme.txt

 == Description ==

 <p>
-Snowflakes falling down your blog!
+Snowflakes (and more) falling down your blog!
 Inspired by the unforgettable xsnow.
 Future releases will include nicer snowflakes, trees, and santa of course!
 </p>
 <p>
 You can configure the number of snowflakes and limit the plugin to specific posts or pages.